setrar/styla/README.md

 ## [Where does it start?](./init)

 This project is a hack, I just wanted to learn `Logic Programming on Scala` and found [Tarrau](http://www.cse.unt.edu/~tarau/)'s code.
-I just gave it a ride.
+I gave it a ride.

 ## [Is the code running?](./styla)